Depart London on an overnight flight to Cape Town.

 - Accomomodation: Karoo National Park Cottages, 2-nights on full board basis.

-- We will be going on a morning game drive, where lion, black rhino, Cape mountain zebra, eland, black wildebeest, red hartebeest and many species of smaller mammals may be sighted.
+- We will be going on a morning vehicle safari, where lion, black rhino, Cape mountain zebra, eland, black wildebeest, red hartebeest and many species of smaller mammals may be sighted.
 Short-toed rock thrush, cinnamon-breasted warbler, mountain wheatear and African rock pipit are a few of the birds to look out for.
 The Park is renowned for its impressive landscapes and large variety of plants that have adapted to the harsh climate.

 - We will go for a late afternoon walk, where we will look out for the miniature jibiscus flowers, the cancer bush, wild rosemary, Karoo gold and Karoo violet.
-(The walks are in the company of an armed guide / guard.)

 - We leave the Karoo National Park after having been on an early morning walk around the fossil trail.
 It will be a 300 km drive through the Settler towns of Aberdeen and Graaff-Reinet en route for the Mountain Zebra National Park.
 We will spend some time at the Valley of Desolation in the Camdeboo National Park.
 Blesbok, black wildebeest, klipspringer and red hartebeest are a few of the mammal species for us to look out for, along with a good variety of birds and reptiles.